eripoll-eng/acto-pide-contacto/README.md

 ## Overview

 The **Contact Request Processor** is a critical component of our customer acquisition pipeline.
-It receives lead data via a RESTful API, validates the input, and queues it for asynchronous processing by our CRM integration layer (simulated in this repo).
+It receives lead data via a RESTful API, validates the input, and queues it for asynchronoue, versioned endpoints for submission.

-### Key Features

--   **REST API**: Simple, versioned endpoints for submission.
 -   **Validation**: Strict input validation to ensure data integrity.
 -   **Scalable Architecture**: Designed to be deployed as a stateless microservice.
 -   **Automated Deployment**: Integrated CI/CD pipeline using GitHub Actions.